Nauja/ue4-climb2d-sample/README.md

 }
 ```

-It is important to implement the `IsImportantMove`, `CanCombineWith` and `CombineWith` functions correctly so we don't
+It is important to implement `IsImportantMove`, `CanCombineWith` and `CombineWith` functions correctly so we don't
 send too many packets between the client and server:

 ```cpp